-Also available are rich and varied handicrafts and other colourful products depictive or illustrative of native arts and lifestyle, as well as the authentic unsophisticated but friendly attitude of many in the Nigerian population.
+Also available are rich and varied handicrafts and other colorful products depictive or illustrative of native arts and lifestyle, as well as the authentic unsophisticated but friendly attitude of many in the Nigerian population.
 Many of these attractions are however still largely untapped.
-Visitors in search of fun, exotic or adventurous experiences are encouraged to visit to enjoy and benefit from these wonderful offers.
+Visitors in search of fun, exotic, or adventurous experiences are encouraged to visit to enjoy and benefit from these wonderful offers.

 Investment opportunities within Nigeria’s tourism industry

 A deterrent for many potential Nigeria bound tourists is the lack of required modern infrastructural facilities and acute conditions of underdevelopment as well as poverty in some parts of the country.
 The new administration, since the assumption of office, has been tackling these impediments to tourism.
 Local and foreign investors are therefore called upon to come and invest in the abundant tourism potentials in the country.
 The richness and diversity of Nigeria’s tourism resources coupled with economic liberalization policies will provide investment opportunities in areas such as: